By Vince Gordon & Peter Dijkema

 I used to tell people, who asked me rockabilly gear questions, that the only one I ever heard who got a fat and full sound out of an Esquire/Telecaster was Paul Burlison on some of the Quonset Hut recordings.
 Today I believe the mystery is solved: It wasn't Paul Burlison playing a Fender Esquire/Tele at all, but instead Grady Martin playing with his trademark fat tone, used on numerous rockabilly recordings.

-Johnny Burnette & The Rock'n'Roll Trio
+On this CD cover with Johnny Burnette & The Rock'n'Roll Trio

 you see Paul Burlison holding the